mikhail-zapolskyi/e9fb3c/onboarding-form.md

 What makes the app more dynamic.
 In the event that we need to add, change, or delete fields.

 Is it efficient to save the steps data in the DB?
-It is easier to maintain, has fewer chances of error, and can read once on startup and then cache/save in the application.
+Is it efficient and it is easier to maintain, has fewer chances of error, and can read once on startup and then cache/save in the application.

 The disadvantage is that if we lose our API, our form will crash.